 Back to working on that challenging problem?
 Use Focused Thinking to rationally explore it and consciously define the real issue at hand.
 Then let your brain relax into Diffuse Thinking, allowing your subconscious mind to process and play with the ideas in your head and potentially come up with innovative solutions as a result.

 Want to learn a difficult and unfamiliar concept?
 Study it with Focused Thinking, then let your brain shift into Diffuse Thinking.
 The combination will allow you conscious brain to investigate the concept, while your subconscious mind forms new links and connections to embed it into your memory and thinking.

 THINKING HACKS FROM DALI AND EDISON.

 Ever had a brilliant idea as you’re falling asleep, only to find it wiped from your mind when you woke up the next morning?
 Both Salvador Dali and Thomas Edison did too — only, rather than being annoyed, they found a way to take advantage of it.

 Dali and Edison were independently aware that the transition between a wakeful conscious mind and deep slumber represented a powerful, creative space.
-So they’d frame a challenge with Focused Thinking, fixing an idea or problem in their minds, before letting themselves start to fall asleep and enter Diffuse Thinking.
+They’d frame a challenge with Focused Thinking, fixing an idea or problem in their minds, before letting themselves start to fall asleep and enter Diffuse Thinking.

-However, rather than surrendering to sleep, Dali and Edison used a heavy key and a handful of ball bearings respectively, to snap them back to wakefulness and Focused Thinking.
+However, rather than surrendering to sleep, Dali and Edison were said to use a heavy key and a handful of ball bearings respectively, to snap them back to wakefulness and Focused Thinking.
 This combination allowed them to capture their subconscious memories and connections.
-See the In Practice section below for more and I should note — Oakley is quick to point out that while Dali talked about this approach, the Edison story is a bit of legend and has not been verified.
+See the In Practice section below for more and we should note — Oakley is quick to point out that while Dali talked about this approach, the Edison story is a bit of legend and has not been verified.